sofyansitorus/WordPress-Yet-Easy-Settings/README.md

 * WYSIWYG

 ### Advanced features
-* Add as many as admin pages, placed it any where as top menu as submenu.
+* Add as many as admin pages, placed it any where as top level admin menu or as submenu.
 * Add custom callback to render custom setting field type.
 * Add custom callback to render custom tab content.
 * Add custom callback to render custom page content.